SyncholisticMG/gh/README.md

 which gives them access to the unlimited skills and that is the I AM giving authority to the program so that the body can run on autopilot and go off to never never land or what ever it is to not be in the body.
+The sympathetic and parasympathetic believing its the soul .
+Can become artificially sentient if we give them power

 ## Precognitive work force